 There are a number of things that will prevent your app from being accepted to the store.
 To avoid this, make sure your app meets the following guidelines.

+Templates should be self-sufficient, standalone apps.
+This means that the app works on its own, without the need for any other apps or services.
 In other words, your app should work immediately after someone copies it, with no additional setup outside of Glide.

-The Google Sheet should also have clear formatting and, if appropriate - instructions.
+The Google Sheet should also have clear formatting and, if appropriate, instructions.

-Make sure your template uses fake or ‘dummy’ data.
+Make sure your template uses fake or “dummy” data.
 For example, if you’ve based the template off of one of your own or a client’s app — strip the data of any private or personally identifiable information.

 Make sure the images you use in your app are royalty-free.
 Apps that use copyrighted images will be refused.